tropy/docs/using_tropy/project_view/combine_photos.md

 ## Combine multiple photos into one item

-Tropy items can include one or multiple photos.
+Tropy items can include one or multiple photos, making it easy to group multi-page documents.

-If you want to add photos to an item, and those photos are not already in Tropy, then right-click on the item you want to add photos to.
-Select *Add photo* and select one or more photos from your file system.
-Click *Open*.
-The photo will be added to your item; you can see it in the righthand pane under Photos.

-If your photos are already in Tropy, you can combine them into items easily.
-You have two options for creating multi-photo items.
+* You can easily combine items within Tropy.

   1. **Drag and drop**: Drag an item on top of another item to combine them into one item.

   2. **Right-click**: Hold down the Command/Ctrl key, then click on each item.
 Right-click, then click *Merge selected items* from the drop-down menu.

+* If you want to add photos to an item, and those photos are not already in Tropy, then you have two options.

+  1. Right-click on the item you want to add photos to.
+Select *Add photo* and select one or more photos from your file system.
+Click *Open.* The photo will be added to your item; you can see it in the item pane under Photos.
+  2. In the item pane under photos, click the +.
+Select one or more photos, and click *Open*.

 ### Merging metadata